Alessandro-Zunino/Focus-ISM/README.md

 ## Instructions for use

 The libraries can be used with any data, following the same steps shown in the demo script.
-The user should simply import the ISM dataset to be analyzed.
+The user should simply read the desired ISM dataset and use it as the input of the focusISM function.

 ## License